Pairwise optimal coupling of multiple random variables: Introduction

 As remarked, technically the coupling is a construction of random variables $X'$ and $Y'$ on some probability space with measure $\P'$ so that $X$ and $X'$ have the same law, and similarly $Y$ and $Y'$.
 However, following common practice in probability theory, we do not stress the distinction between $X$ and $X'$.
 Thus, we use $\P$ for the new probability measure and $X$ and $Y$ for the new variables.
 This is a slight abuse of notation which should not cause any difficulty.

 \cref{T:couple2} is very simple, and could even be called folklore.
-According to Lindvall's overview of Doeblin's life and work \cite{Lind1}, couplings and \cref{T:couple2} originated in Doeblin's work in the 30's.
+See e.g. \cite{TE} for another recent application of this coupling (under the name Poisson functional representation).
+According to Lindvall's overview of Doeblin's life and work \cite{Lind1}, couplings and the inequality in \cref{T:couple2} originated in Doeblin's work in the 30's.
 Since that time, coupling has become an important tool in probability theory with numerous applications.
-We refer the reader to \cite{fdH,Lind} for a partial review of applications of couplings.
+We refer the reader to \cite{fdH,Lind,thorisson2000coupling} for a partial review of applications of couplings.

-The starting point for the present work is the following observation, which while basic, seems to be unknown: When coupling more than two random variables, the total variation bound cannot in general be achieved simultaneously for all pairs.
+The starting point for the present work is the following observation, which while basic, is not well known: When coupling more than two random variables, the total variation bound cannot in general be achieved simultaneously for all pairs.
 (While the term \emph{coupling} hints at having two random variables, it is standard practice to use it also for larger collections.)
 For example, let $X\in\{0,1\}$, $Y\in\{0,2\}$ and $Z\in\{1,2\}$ each be uniform on the two possible values.
 Then $\dTV(X,Y)=\dTV(X,Z)=\dTV(Y,Z)=\frac 12$.
 However, in any coupling of $\{X,Y,Z\}$, at least two of the three pairs are unequal.
 Thus,

 and the disagreement probabilities are not all equal to $\frac 12$.